 Dr Michael Carr-Gregg

-"Social media influencers often present a highly curated and filtered version of their lives, showcasing only the positive aspects.
+"Social media influencers often present a curated, filtered version of their lives, showcasing only the positive aspects.
 This can create unrealistic beauty standards, success and happiness for children.
 Constant exposure to this may lead to feelings of inadequacy, low self-worth and dissatisfaction."

 Dr Emma Woodward